KhiopsML/khiops-doc/docs/learn/understand.md

 The remainder of the section introduces the **auto-features engineering** step.

 !!! info "This section only introduces the concept.
-For technical details, please refer to the :orange_book: [Auto features engineering][auto_features_enginnering] section."
+For technical details, please refer to the :orange_book: [Auto features engineering][auto_features_engineering] section."
- [auto_features_enginnering]: autofeature_engineering.md
+ [auto_features_engineering]: autofeature_engineering.md

 **Relational data structures are common in many professional environments**, encompassing data on users (e.g., call or payment logs) or production data where each step generates its records.
 In such contexts, we deal with a primary table of statistical individuals (potentially the targets for supervised learning) and secondary tables that contain the related logs.